Mahamurahti/DesignPattern-Exercises/README.md

 Represent an operation to be performed on the elements of an object structure.
 Visitor lets a new operation be defined without changing the classes of the elements on which it operates.

-`Note: Element need to have an accept method which accepts the visit from a visitor.
+`Note: Elements need to have an accept method which accepts the visit from a visitor.
 Visitors "visit" with visit(this)`
 - Behavioural pattern
 - You can treat Visitor as a powerful version of the Command pattern.
 Its objects can execute operations over various objects of different classes.